writethedocs/www/docs/conf/portland/2025/volunteer.md

 # Volunteer Information

-Our Volunteer Application is open!
-We are looking for volunteers to provide support with a variety of conference roles - registration, writing day, unconference, stage support, catering, load out, and more.
+Our volunteer applications are open!
+We are looking for volunteers to provide support with a variety of conference roles - registration, writing day, Unconference, stage support, catering, load out, and more.

 Completing this form gives us an idea of what days and roles you are interested in volunteering.
 Another form will be sent out once the speaker schedule is released in early March.